-Environment Source of Water Means of Obtaining and/or Making Potable Remarks Frigid areas Snow and ice Meit and purify.
-Do not eat without melt- ing!
+20030 Source of Water Snow and ice Obtaining and/or Making Potable Melt and purity.
+Remerks Do not eat without melt- ing!
 Eating snow and ice can reduce body tempera- ture and will lead to more dehydration.
 Snow and ice are no purer than the water from which they come.
-Sea ice that is gray in color or opaque is salty.
+Sea ice that is gray in color or opaque is safy.
 Do not use it without de- salting it.
-Sea ice that is crystalline with a bluish cast has little salt in it.
+Sea ice that is crystalline with a bluish cast has little saft in it.
 At sea Sea Use desalter kit.
 Do not drink seawater without desalting.
 Rain Catch rain in tarps or in other water-holding material or containers.
 If tarp or water-holding material has become en- crusted with salt, wash it in the sea before using (very little salt will remain on it).
-Sea ice See remarks above for frigid areas.
+Sea ice See remarks above for trigid areas.